• Skip to primary navigation

 • Cook 8 slices of bacon until they are crispy.
 Dice the cooked bacon into bite sized pieces and set aside.

-• For salad assembly, prepare iceberg wedges and set them on a plate.
+• For salad assembly, set each section of lettuce on a plate.
 Top each wedge with a generous spoonful of blue cheese dressing.
-Top each wedge with diced bacon, tomatoes, chives, and extra cracked black pepper.
+Top each wedge with diced bacon, cherry tomatoes, sliced red onion, a drizzle of balsamic glaze, more blue cheese crumbles and extra cracked black pepper.

 Notes